 Safeguarding covers more than the contribution made to child protection in relation to individual children.
 It also encompasses issues such as pupil health and safety, bullying, arrangements for meeting the medical needs of children providing first aid, school security, drugs and substance misuse, gang related activity and promoting positive behaviour.
 Further information on some of the specific safeguarding areas that are relevant to children in the Mossbourne Federation can be found in this section.
-All staff who work directly with children should also read Annex A of KCSIE 2020 (also found in Appendix 1 of this policy).
+All staff who work directly with children should also read Annex A of KCSIE 2023.

-8.1 Children Missing Education (CME)
+8.1 Children Missing Education (CME) and Absent from Education